ResearchObject/ro-crate/docs/_specification/1.2-DRAFT/structure.md

 ## Note on Version 1.2 of the RO-Crate Specification

 This version of the RO-Crate comes after a significant amount of implementation experience has been gathered from users of previous versions, dealing with use cases which were not anticipated or well catered for in the original specification.
-The result is that the specification has had multiple patches applied and is starting to become unwieldy.
+The specification aimed to mix requirements (MUST statements) with background an advice, with the result that it is very hard now to answer basic questions of compliance.
+Added to which, the specification has had multiple patches applied and is starting to become even more unwieldy.
+We acknowledge these issues, but have decided that it is important to release version 1.2 in order to give implementers a path forwards.

 Work has commenced as of the beginning of 2025 on a backwards-compatible new modularized version of the RO-Crate Specification and related documents where we anticipate the hard syntactic requirements (the things an RO-Crate parser needs) will be separated from metadata profiles (the things RO-Crate Validators need) and other guidance about implementation (which implementers need) will be separated from each other, instead of interleaved as in the current document.

-Version 1.2 is anticipating some of these coming changes, by introducing a clear specification of RO-Crate compliance at a series of levels contrasting with previous versions where compliance was open to interpretation.
+Version 1.2 is anticipating some of these coming changes, by introducing a clearer specification of RO-Crate compliance at a series of levels contrasting with previous versions where compliance was open to interpretation.

 ## Types of RO-Crate